a-lurker/a-lurker.github.io/docs/mqtt.md

 end
 ```

-When one of the watched variables changes, a UDP datagram of is sent to the UDP -> MQTT bridge and converted into a PUBLISH.
+When one of the watched variables changes, a UDP datagram is sent to the UDP -> MQTT bridge and converted into a PUBLISH.
 Example datagram text:

 ```text
 Vera-PK_AccessPoint/update/dev_number/serviceId/var_name/=/value